shinaaaa/application_android/README.md

 "OkhttpExam.file" is basic code in android

-So, i think person to first time develop see it.
+So, I think person to first time develop see it.

+It is wrriten in korean.

+Thanks.